Late Drama Decides Ducks and Jets Game

 Saturday’s NHL games brought milestones and frustration.
 What do Canada’s teams still need to get right in January?

-Hockey isn’t just scores and stats.
+Hockey isn’t just goals, stats, wins and losses.
 It’s siblings, teammates, and bonds built on cold ice that last long after the final buzzer.

-Hockey isn’t just scores and stats.
+Hockey isn’t just goals, stats, wins and losses.
 It’s siblings, teammates, and bonds built on cold ice that last long after the final buzzer.

 Why Wayne Gretzky’s 56 empty-net goals mattered—and what they reveal about trust, awareness, and the quiet parts of greatness in NHL hockey history.